Welcome to the new KidsHealth website! See what is new.

 Talk to your health professional about whether your child can have a free flu vaccine.

-If you do have to pay, it costs between $25 and $45 but check the exact price with your GP practice or pharmacy.
+If you do have to pay, it costs between $25 and $45 but check the exact price with your health professional or pharmacy.

-It's a good idea to have flu immunisation if you share a house with children who have long-term conditions
+Have a flu vaccination if you share a house with children who have long-term conditions

-Flu immunisation is also recommended for those sharing a house with tamariki and rangatahi (young people) with long-term (chronic) medical conditions.
+Flu vaccination is also recommended for those sharing a house with tamariki and rangatahi (young people) with long-term (chronic) medical conditions.
 The flu spreads rapidly within households and tamariki are very efficient spreaders.

 Flu vaccination during pregnancy

-Flu immunisation is free anytime during your pregnancy.
+Flu vaccination is free anytime during your pregnancy.
 This is because flu is likely to be more severe in pregnancy and affect you and your growing baby.

-Flu immunisation during pregnancy has an excellent safety record.
+Flu vaccination during pregnancy has an excellent safety record.
 It offers protection against the flu for mum and baby, both before and after birth.

 Caption and credit

-A video where Ali, an intensive care nurse and mum, talks about why she had a flu immunisation while pregnant with her second child Caitlin.
+A video where Ali, an intensive care nurse and mum, talks about why she had a flu vaccination while pregnant with her second child Caitlin.

 Source: Ministry of Health